-Value How we promote it Democracy Links to school behaviour code: Show respect and good manners at all times Follow instructions with thought and care UN CRC Article 12: Children have the right to say what they think should happen, when adults are making decisions that affect them, and to have their opinions taken into account.
+Value How we promote it Democracy Links to school behaviour code: • Show respect and good manners at all times • Follow instructions with thought and care UN CRC Article 12: Children have the right to say what they think should happen, when adults are making decisions that affect them, and to have their opinions taken into account.
 We have an elected School Council.
 This is used as an opportunity to promote and teach about democracy and the electoral process.
-The work of the School Council is high profile and involves bi-weekly sessions in class for all children to engage.
-The Headteacher or Deputy attends the meetings to gather the views of the children.
+The work of the School Council is high profile and involves regular sessions in class for all children to engage.
 The children play a significant role in the recruitment process of new members of staff.
-Strands in the Inspire Curriculum have specific units linked to democracy.
+Strands in the curriculum have units linked to democracy.
 Democracy is also promoted through additional PSHE lessons and assemblies.
-The rule of law Links to school behaviour code: Show respect and good manners at all times Care for everyone and everything Follow instructions with thought and care UN CRC Article 19: Governments should ensure that children are properly cared for, and protect them from violence, abuse and neglect by their parents, or anyone else who looks after them.
+The rule of law Links to school behaviour code: • Show respect and good manners at all times • Care for everyone and everything • Follow instructions with thought and care UN CRC Article 19: Governments should ensure that children are properly cared for, and protect them from violence, abuse and neglect by their parents, or anyone else who looks after them.
 We have high expectations about pupil conduct and this is reflected in our Behaviour Policy.
-Good behaviour and consistent demonstration of our values is recognised through such things as 'Dazzle Award' certificates, wristband messages sent home and smiley stamps.
-Through our behaviour code children are taught how to earn trust and respect and supported to develop a strong sense of morality; knowing right from wrong and doing the right thing even when it's difficult.
-This is supported through specific lessons called 'R Time' delivered weekly by the Learning Mentor in certain classes.
-The local police officer / PCSO regularly visit the school to talk to the children.
+Expected behaviour and consistent demonstration of our values is recognised through such things as 'Dazzle Award' certificates, squad points, Heart Affirmations and Golden Hearts.
+Through our behaviour code children are taught how to earn trust and respect and supported to develop a strong sense of morality, knowing right from wrong and doing the right thing even when it's difficult.
+The local police officer / PCSO visit the school to talk to the children.